ziplab/SAQ/README.md

 | MobileNetV2 | SAQ | 4 | 5.3 | 70.2 | 89.4 |
 | MobileNetV2 | SAMQ | MP | 5.3 | 70.3 | 89.4 |

-## License

-This repository is released under the Apache 2.0 license as found in the [LICENSE](LICENSE) file.

-## Acknowledgement

-This repository has adopted codes from [SAM](https://github.com/davda54/sam), [ASAM](https://github.com/SamsungLabs/ASAM) and [ESAM](https://github.com/dydjw9/efficient_sam), we thank the authors for their open-sourced code.

 ## Citation
 If you find *SAQ* useful in your research, please consider to cite the following related papers: